What this means in real training

 The proof checklist

-A useful claim should name the compound, dose, route, source, legal status, human trial outcomes, adverse events, and whether the product was made by a regulated pharmacy for a specific patient need.
+A useful claim should name the compound, route, formulation, legal status, human trial outcomes, adverse events, and whether the product was made by a regulated pharmacy for a specific patient need.

 If the ad cannot answer those questions, the claim is not ready for a fitness recommendation.
 It is a sales pitch looking for a lab coat.